 Those prices are roughly what a private company might pay, the government procurement costs would be higher.
-Multiply by 80 and it equals at least $16M, perhaps double that when project administration is considered.
-In the distant past, through something called the Broadcast Station Protection Program (BSPP), FEMA did provide generators, fuel tanks, transfer switches and occasionally a bomb shelter to key EBS stations throughout the country.
-In the recent past, FEMA and the government in general has been reluctant to fund even mandated changes in the EAS system, first in 1997 when EAS was first implemented and again in 2011 when the CAP modifications were mandated.
-Why are they now spending at least $16M to provide EMP hardened facilities forAM radio stations?
+Multiply by 80, which equals at least $16M, perhaps double that when project administration is considered.
+In the distant past, through something called the Broadcast Station Protection Program (BSPP), FEMA did provide generators, fuel tanks, transfer switches, and occasionally a bomb shelter to key EBS stations throughout the country.
+In the recent past, FEMA and the government, in general, have been reluctant to fund even mandated changes in the EAS system, first in 1997 when EAS was first implemented and again in 2011 when the CAP modifications were required.
+Why are they now spending at least $16M to provide EMP-hardened facilities forAM radio stations?

-The rational for this current wave of government generosity, as reported in several industryperiodicals, is simply a matter of supplying in depth backup facilities in accordance with Executive Order 13407.
-The design of the structure and manner of installation seems to indicate the main concern of FEMA is some type of Electromagnetic Pulse (EMP).
+The rationale for this current wave of government spending, as reported in several industryperiodicals, is simply a matter of supplying in-depth backup facilities in accordance with Executive Order 13407.
+The design of the structure and manner of installation seems to indicate the primary concern of FEMA is some type of Electromagnetic Pulse (EMP).
 If an EMP were to happen and it took out the station’s main transmitters, these could be connected to the existing antenna system and switched on.
 They would provide emergency programming and interface directly with FEMA’s IPAWS (Integrated Public Alert and Warning System).
-No mention at all of the station licensee’s ability to use these facilities, only FEMA.
-It would seem that the licensee would be excluded from using their own frequency if these “backup” transmitters were put into use.

 The interesting thing about this is that there is a coincidence with the upswing of solar cycle 24.
-Back in 2008, likely when this project was likely first dreamed up, the predictions were for a great number of sun spots in this cycle.
-That has not happened and in fact, this cycle in now predicted to be the weakest solar cycle since 1823.
-Even weak sun spots cycles can create problems, but does that warrant supplying 80 backup transmitters, generators, fuel tanks and buildings to various AM broadcasting stations throughout the country?
-Further, solar flares and Coronal Mass Ejections (CME) are fairly slow moving events, the sun is well monitored; alerts would be issued and precautions taken.
+Back in 2008, likely when this project was likely first dreamed up, the predictions were for a great number of sunspots in this cycle.
+That has not happened and in fact, this cycle is now predicted to be the weakest solar cycle since 1823.
+Even weak sunspot cycles can create problems, but does that warrant supplying 80 backup transmitters, generators, fuel tanks, and buildings to various AM broadcasting stations throughout the country?
+Further, solar flares and Coronal Mass Ejections (CME) are fairly slow-moving events, the sun is well monitored; alerts would be issued and precautions are taken.

 One other thing to consider: HEMP (High altitude Electromagnetic Pulse from a nuclear air burst).
-AM transmitters are more robust when it comes to HEMP than FM transmitters are.
+AM transmitters are more robust when it comes to HEMP than FM transmitters.
 This is because of their modulation type and frequency of operation.
-A 5 KW AM transmitter can withstand RF voltages six or eight times it’s name plate carrier rating.
-Tube type transmitters are even more robust than solid state.
+A 5 KW AM transmitter can withstand RF voltages six or eight times its nameplate carrier rating.
+Tube-type transmitters are even more robust than solid state.
 The FM broadcast band falls right in the middle of the HEMP fast pulse frequency (72-225 MHz), which will likely resonate in the tuning circuits of the transmitter exposed to it and destroy all of the active devices.
 Not so with AM transmitters.

 By now, you have heard of the great solar flare of 1859 that set telegraph wires afire across the US and Europe.
-This phenomena was due to a large electro-magnetic pulse from the earth’s magnetosphere interacting with the particles from a Coronal Mass Ejection (CME) caused by the solar flare.
-The long stretches of wire suspended above the earth acted like a large generator winding cutting through the magnetic field, which in turn caused voltage (Electro-magnetic force or EMF), which in turn, caused the fires.
+This phenomenon was due to a large electromagnetic pulse from the earth’s magnetosphere interacting with the particles from a Coronal Mass Ejection (CME) caused by the solar flare.
+The long stretches of wire suspended above the earth acted like a large generator winding and cutting through the magnetic field, which in turn caused voltage (Electromagnetic force or EMF), which in turn, caused the fires.

 Fast forward to today.
 We are in the upswing of solar cycle 24, which is expected to peak in May of 2013.
-NASA predicts that this will be lowest sun spot peak since 1907.
+NASA predicts that this will be the lowest sunspot peak since 1907.
 That does not necessarily mean the coast is clear.
 Over the last 11 years since solar cycle 23 peaked, computers and electronic automation have proliferated exponentially, becoming the norm.
-Things like GPS not only guide clueless travelers where to turn, but also sync up all those cellular telephone transmitters with timing signals.
-IP networks, SCADA, telephone networks and so on all run on some form of CPU.
+Things like GPS not only guide clueless travelers where to turn but also sync up all those cellular telephone transmitters with timing signals.
+IP networks, SCADA, telephone networks, and so on all run on some form of CPU.
 Newer Energy Star appliances like toasters and refrigerators also have CPUs.
-That technology has yet to experience a large electro-magnetic pulse (EMP) in the real world.
+That technology has yet to experience a large electromagnetic pulse (EMP) in the real world.
 Things could indeed get hairy if a moderate to large class X solar flare generated a CME that was polarized correctly to interact with Earth’s magnetic field and cause damage at ground level.

 Of greater concern is other sources of EMP like high altitude nuclear explosions (HEMP).
 Those types of events, while rare, can happen.
-The good news is, the defense mechanisms for solar flare, high altitude nuclear burst and lightning induced EMP are the same.
+The good news is, the defense mechanisms for solar flares, high-altitude nuclear bursts and lightning-induced EMP are the same.
 They are effective grounding, shielding, filtering and surge suppression.1 Of the three EMP scenarios, high altitude nuclear burst has the tightest design spec, so creating a building that incorporates the ideas in MIL-STD-188-125-1 specifications is a good start.